 From time to time we may also divest or stop investing in certain businesses or products.
-For example, in the second quarter of 2023, we sold our Internet of Things assets and liabilities to a third party and in the third quarter of 2023, we sold our ValueFirst business to a third party.
+For example, in the second quarter of 2023, we sold our Internet of Things assets and liabilities, and in the third quarter of 2023, we sold our ValueFirst business.
 The sale of a business or product may require us to restructure operations and/or terminate employees, and could expose us to unanticipated ongoing obligations and liabilities, including as a result of our indemnification obligations.
 Additionally, such transactions could disrupt our customer, supplier and/or employee relationships and divert management and our employees' time and attention.
 During the pendency of a divestiture, we may be subject to risks related to a decline in the business, loss of employees, customers, or suppliers, and that the transaction may not close, which could have an adverse effect on the business to be divested and on us.
 Additionally, we may experience harm to our financial results, including loss of revenue, and we may not realize the expected benefits and cost savings of these actions and our operating results may be adversely impacted.

-Risks Related to Cyber Security, Data Privacy and Intellectual Property
+Risks Related to Cybersecurity, Data Privacy and Intellectual Property

-Breaches of or incidents impacting our networks or systems, or those of Amazon Web Services ("AWS") or our service providers, could degrade our ability to conduct our business, compromise the integrity of our products, platform and data, result in significant loss or unavailability of data and the theft of our intellectual property, damage our reputation, expose us to liability to third parties and require us to incur significant additional costs to maintain the security of our networks and data.
+Breaches of or incidents impacting our networks or systems, or those of AWS or our service providers, could degrade our ability to conduct our business, compromise the integrity of our products, platform and data, result in significant loss or unavailability of data and the theft of our intellectual property, damage our reputation, expose us to liability to third parties and require us to incur significant additional costs to maintain the security of our networks and data.